LIST-LUXEMBOURG/gapIt/README.md

 ### Compilation

 launch 'mvn clean package -Dmaven.test.skip=true'
-(*some tests are currently not ok, and without the '-Dmaven.test.skip=true' option the build fails*)
+(*some tests are currently not ok, and the build fails without the '-Dmaven.test.skip=true' option*)

 ### Data preparation